SQlab 611 Ergowave Active S-Tube Review

 At its retail price, the 611 Ergowave Active S-Tube is among the most expensive saddles in this review.
 Whether or not this represents a good value is a decision that individual riders will have to make for themselves.
 For the right person, this saddle could be worth its weight in gold if it helps to solve nagging pain or discomfort issues associated with poorly fitting saddles.
 We can say that it appears to be a well-made product with an advanced ergonomically friendly design.
 SQlab also makes a full line of saddles at a variety of price points that may better suit people's specific budgets.
 If you seek the best value in a mountain bike saddle, we think our Best Buy Award winner, the WTB Volt Race is hard to beat.

 The 611 Ergowave Active S-Tube is one of many ergonomically designed saddles by SQlab.
 Every aspect of this saddle's design is intended to enhance a rider's comfort out on the trail.
 It all starts with the proper fit which you can ensure by using their free fit kit that they'll send you in the mail.
 The stepped shape is unlike anything else on the market, with a high tail that keeps the rider positioned over the sweet spot for proper weight distribution on the sit bones and pressure relief for the perineum.
 This saddle also features their Active technology which allows the tail of the saddle to rock slightly with the pedal stroke to works with the body's biomechanics and make for a round and powerful pedal stroke.
-It's not cheap, but if you're looking for an answer to nagging discomfort or pain then we suggest checking out the 611 Ergowave Active, our Top Pick for Ergonomics.
+It's not cheap, but if you're looking for an answer to nagging discomfort or pain, then we suggest checking out the 611 Ergowave Active.

 SQ-Lab makes a full range of saddle for all types of cycling.
 They make several mountain bike specific saddles in addition to the 611 Ergowave Active S-Tube reviewed here.